mdgreaves/hierarchical-empirical-Bayes/README.md

   <img src="core/heb_gen_fig.png" alt="Conceptual overview of the hierarchical empirical Bayes framework" width="900">
 </p>

 Conceptual overview of the hierarchical empirical Bayes model.
 Structural connectivity is mapped onto connection-specific prior variances via a linear function with intercept α and slope β (*a*–*b*), yielding a structure-based prior over group-level effective connectivity (*c*).
-Subject-specific effective connectivity is then modeled as a noisy deviation from the group-level profile (*d*–*e*), with example blood-oxygen-level-dependent (BOLD) signals shown for a single subject (*f*).
+Subject-specific effective connectivity is then modeled as a noisy deviation from the group-level profile (*d*–*e*).
+When embedded within DCM, these subject-level parameters give rise to predicted blood-oxygen-level-dependent (BOLD) signals (shown for a single subject, *f*).

 ## Repository Structure